14 Best Things to Do in Danbury (CT)

 Squantz Pond State Park

-This beauty spot is less than ten miles north of Danbury, near the west shore of Candlewood Lake.
+This beauty spot is minutes north of Danbury, near the western shore of Candlewood Lake.

 Squantz Pond is a treat in summer when you can go swimming, motor-boating and fishing on this 270-acre body of water, created when the reservoir was filled in the 1920s.